 Need i say more?.

-The two lead characters: Laura and McPherson , happen to be the least interesting in the film.
-Dana Andrews, again, plays a sort of archetype, though McPherson has a lot more depth than Laura.
+The big disadvantage the film possesses is that the two lead characters: Laura and McPherson, happen to be the least interesting characters in the film.
+Dana Andrews plays more of an archetype than a character, though McPherson has a lot more depth than Laura, and Andrews makes the most of it.
 Andrews’ understated acting style and the tough nobility of the character makes it interesting.
-The role would turn out to be a star-making one for Andrews who has been steadily climbing the steps of stardom.
-As for Gene Tierney’s portrayal of Laura; as i already mentioned, the character of Laura is more of a concept, a symbol of this fantasy women; a canvas on which the viewer’s and the three male character’s emotions are projected; and Gene Tierney embodies her exquisitely; it’s very much her film, even though she has very little screen time, her presence is felt throughout the film.
-Laura finds the gorgeous Tierney at the height of her beauty, and her career; coming off of one triumph in Lubitsch’s Heaven Can Wait and headed toward another the following year in John M. Stahl’s Leave Her to Heaven.
+He effortlessly projects a tough, taciturn recalcitrance that made him perfect for the Noir hero characters.
+The role would turn out to be a star-making one for Andrews who (until then) has been steadily climbing the steps of stardom.
+As for Gene Tierney’s portrayal of Laura; as i already mentioned, the character of Laura is more of a concept, a symbol of this fantasy women; a canvas on which the viewer’s and the three male character’s emotions are projected; and Gene Tierney embodies her exquisitely; it’s very much her film, even though she has very little screen time, but her presence is felt throughout the film.
+Laura finds the gorgeous Tierney at the height of her beauty and her career; she was coming off a great success in Lubitsch’s Heaven Can Wait and was headed towards another the following year in John M. Stahl’s Leave Her to Heaven.
 Laura was her comeback film after a brief hiatus; she had taken a year off with her pregnancy – and had given birth to her child in the interim – and wanted to be sure this very strange role would be right for her.
-It rankled her that she was the second choice for the role – Jennifer Jones was the first choice for the role and she had turned it down.
+It rankled her that she was the second choice for the role – Jennifer Jones was the first choice and she had turned it down.
 Eventually, after a lot of convincing, she listened to Fox head Daryl F. Zanuck and agreed to take the part.
-In hindsight, Jennifer Jones’ instincts proved to be wrong, like those of many actors and actresses before her.
-Without realizing it, she had turned down the role of a lifetime.
-Laura became Tierney’s signature role; and Otto Preminger spared no expense in presenting his star at her glamorous best.
-With an unprecedented $15,000 costume budget the designers had a field day in creating the most luxurious costuming in a long time.
-Even Tierney’s underwear was meticulously designed with black lace panels threaded with baby blue ribbon.
+In hindsight, Jennifer Jones’ instincts proved to be wrong, as Laura became Tierney’s signature role; and Otto Preminger spared no expense in presenting his star at her glamorous best.
+With an unprecedented $15,000 costume budget, the designers had a field day in creating the most luxurious costumes; even Tierney’s underwear was meticulously designed with black lace panels threaded with baby blue ribbon.
 As for the legendary “Laura” painting – which is a character by itself in the film – Preminger sent Tierney to studio photographer, Frank Polony.
 Several portrait shots were taken, and the best shot was enlarged to the size of a painting.
 After it was framed it was lightly airbrushed with paint, giving the appearance of brush strokes.
 The result was a movie prop that has become as legendary as Dorothy’s ruby slippers from The Wizard of Oz.
 The actors’ performances benefit significantly from the mystique created around this image of a beautiful woman, enclosed in a gilt frame and flanked by sconces suggesting the sumptuousness of the world they inhabit.
 More than Tierney’s performance in the film, it was the ‘portrait of Laura’ – the movie’s idealization of the character – that counted most.
 The Laura painting is one of the main reason why Preminger chose to direct this film.
 Originally, Preminger was only going to produce, but later he took over the direction himself, because he was disappointed with the painting that was commissioned by the film’s original director.
 Indeed, Laura is the most important film Preminger made in his career.
 The film has a style and economy that none of his other films can claim to posses.
-He gave the film’s characters a feeling of evil underneath their sophistication, a facade these high society people had.
-The film’s was an exhaustive shoot, with the workaholic Preminger driving the cast and crew to breaking point with his attention to detail.
-He was driven with an internal obsession to make Laura a unique piece of film making.
-His obsession paid off.
-The movie was initially released in New York on October, 11, 1944.
-The rest of the country followed in November, and Laura proved to be a smash hit with the public.
-The Academy of Motion Picture Arts and Sciences agreed.
-The film was nominated for five Academy Awards.
-Otto Preminger was nominated as Best Director.
+On its release, “Laura” proved to be a smash hit with the public.
+The Academy of Motion Picture Arts and Sciences was also enchanted by the film, bestowing five Academy Award nomination; Otto Preminger was nominated as Best Director.